apayne28/Coding-Projects/README.md

 # Scoop's Ice Creamery
 A website I made for a fake ice cream shop using HTML and CSS.
+Completed.

 It can be viewed here: